sacrull/sacrull.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm a microbiologist interested in how microbes can be manipulated to help improve human health.
+THIS WEBSITE IS UNDERCONSTRUCTION:I'm a microbiologist interested in how microbes can be manipulated to help improve human health.
 My research is focused on the interaction between cross-kingdom microbes in diverse host microbiomes including oral and water cooling towers.

 Currently a graduate student at Clemson University studying oral microbiota in children living with HIV and urogenital microbiota in postmenopausal women with recurrent UTIs.
 I am in [Dr. Richards' lab](http://www.vprichards-lab.com/).